louise652/android-weather-run-helper/README.md

 git clone git@github.com:louise652/android-weather-run-helper.git
 ```

-To get the location picker, you will need to register with the Google Places api and get a key.
-Follow [these instructions](https://developers.google.com/places/web-service/get-api-key) to do so and add the following line at the bottom of gradle.propertes

-placesKey=YOUR_API_KEY

 To connect to the openweatherAPI, you need to register and get a free api key, follow [these instructions.](https://openweathermap.org/appid)
 Add the following line into the gradle.properties file.